BRANCE ARNOLD / PHOTOGRAPHED AT KOOZIES ICE HOUSE & GRILL / NEW BRAUNFELS TEXAS

 And, when they say “on the bay”, they mean the sitting at your table, watching the fishing boats, chased by gulls, come in for the day while you look at the marina and the boats on the dock kind of “on the bay”.
 Virginia’s is the perfect accent to the beach experience.

-ROCKPORT, The Shoenstatt Shrine.
+ROCKPORT, The Schoenstatt Shrine.
 It was in Rockport at The Lighthouse Inn that we met fellow traveler Walt.
 He and his wife were traveling with another couple.
 Walt and his friend are both retired Navy officers.

 The couple traveling with Walt told us not to miss seeing the Schoenstatt Shrine.
 Which is good because, if we hadn’t been looking for it, we never would have known this tiny jewel was there.